-- Provide a happy, tolerant and caring environment, within a Church of England ethos, where everyone is valued equally and their individual needs are recognised; - Ensure that our children have opportunities to develop through a broad, balanced and relevant curriculum, an active, independent and enthusiastic approach to learning; - Encourage the development of self-discipline and self esteem, whilst maintaining positive attitudes towards, and consideration for other people. - Help our children enjoy a sense of fulfilment by encouraging them to achieve their full potential in all their activities; and - Build on and foster the close links which exist between the school and the parents, the Church and the wider community. - Safeguarding and promote the welfare of all our pupils and expect all staff and volunteers to share this commitment.
+- Provide a happy, tolerant and caring environment, within a Church of England ethos, where everyone is valued equally and their individual needs are recognised; - Ensure that our children have opportunities to develop through a broad, balanced and relevant curriculum, an active, independent and enthusiastic approach to learning; - Encourage the development of self-discipline and self-esteem, whilst maintaining positive attitudes towards, and consideration for other people. - Help our children enjoy a sense of fulfilment by encouraging them to achieve their full potential in all their activities; and - Build on and foster the close links which exist between the school and the parents, the Church and the wider community. - Maintain stringent safeguarding measures, promoting the welfare of all our pupils, expecting all staff and volunteers to share this commitment.
+School Organisation The school is organised into eight mixed ability classes within single age groups.

-School Organisation

-The school is organised into eight mixed ability classes within single age groups.
 There are two classes in each year group.
 Close co-operation and liaison between year groups helps to ensure continuity and progression as children move through the school.
 Children are taught in a variety of ways, depending upon the activity.
 These include working individually, in small groups and as classes.
 The classes, within year groups, work in close partnership through planning and assessment to ensure all children have access to the same opportunities and experiences.
-Children are taught in ability sets for Maths in all year groups and for English in Years 5 and 6.
-However, it is important to stress that these groupings are flexible, to allow movement as children develop and progress.
+Children are taught in ability sets for Maths in all year groups; both sets will cover the same age-related objectives throughout the year but at a pace which is most suitable to meet the needs and abilities of all children.
+It is important to stress that these groupings are flexible, to allow movement as children develop and progress.
 Most activities are class based, but some areas of the curriculum are taught by specialists on the staff.
 Support is also received from external special educational needs staff, peripatetic staff, teaching assistants and parental volunteers.
+Collective Worship Whole school assembly takes place in the school hall and is led by various people including our vicar, school staff and visitors.
+There is a regular input from the children.
+All assemblies include an act of collective Christian worship, but assembly themes range to include other world religions and opportunities to learn about global concerns.